We know trees – inside and out, from the top down. You name it! We can figure out what’s going on with a tree in your yard.

 Well, Joy, we teamed up with tree care industry experts to explain why tree roots sprout, how to remove them and if you can stop them from growing again.

 “Many tree species have latent buds beneath their bark.
 When a tree becomes stressed–say because the tree was damaged by a storm–those latent buds begin to grow.
-Essentially, the tree is trying to regenerate itself,” Andersen explains.
+Essentially, the tree is trying to regenerate itself,” the arborist explains.

 Ash trees start sprouting if it’s infested with emerald ash borer, while honey locusts are infamous for growing suckers all over the lawn.
-Andersen says, “Oaks, maples, cottonwoods, poplars–pretty much any hardwood tree–will begin to sprout if under stress.”
+Our arborist says, “Oaks, maples, cottonwoods, poplars–pretty much any hardwood tree–will begin to sprout if under stress.”

 “To the tree, those shoots are a method to endure damage.
-To humans, they can be a nuisance,” Andersen adds.
+To humans, they can be a nuisance,” Arborist adds.

 There is good news, though.
 Trees that have sufficient sunlight, water and nutrition are less likely to sprout.

 I Have Tree Shoots All Over The Yard.
 How Can I Remove Those Tree Seedlings Or Water Sprouts?

 Emily Renshaw, a certified arborist and the credential maintenance coordinator at the International Society of Arboriculture, answers this.